dojo/docs/quickstart/Animation.rst

 Getting to know dojo._Animation
 ===============================

-As mentioned, dojo._Animation is the foundation for all Dojo Animations.
+As mentioned, dojo._Animation is the foundation class for all Dojo animations.
 It provides several simple methods good for controlling your animation, such as `play`, `pause`, `stop`, and `gotoPercent`.
 The most simple method which is required of all animations is `play`:

 .. code-block :: javascript
 	:linenos: